 P.C.
 Richard & Son is an appliance and electronics retailer that sells products at various locations as well as online.
 Hear how Roc Challender uses GoAnywhere to give internal users the freedom they need while keeping tight control over data security.

 I'm Roc Challender, and I'm working at P.C.
 Richard and Son.
-My official title is programmer/analyst, but I guess my main job there is handling third-party software relations with a lot of different companies like Linoma Software.
+My official title is programmer/analyst, but I guess my main job there is handling third-party software relations with a lot of different companies like Linoma Software [now HelpSystems].

 What was life like before GoAnywhere?